OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/disc/losers.md

 ---
 title: losers
-description: The 'losers' documentation page provides a Python based solution for identifying cryptocurrencies with the largest drop in value over a given time period.
+description: "The 'losers' documentation page provides a Python based solution for" identifying cryptocurrencies with the largest drop in value over a given time period.
   Control the analysis with options for the time interval, record limits, and sorting.
   This tool is essential for in-depth market analysis and monitoring market trends.